 Arithmetic skills are crucial in allowing children to grasp the more difficult mathematical concepts that they face across the year groups.
 These are the calculations which form an integral part of every maths unit.
 At Springfield, we aim to ensure that children in each year group are confident in the methods being taught so that their skills can be applied in other areas of maths.
 Every Monday, children in Years 2-6 take part in an arithmetic skills session, where these calculations are continuously revisited and strategies are discussed through differentiated questioning.
 As part of this session, children may sit and complete an arithmetic test.
 The aims of regular testing in arithmetic are to raise confidence within the children through regular practise, to inform teacher planning and allow staff to focus on specific areas, and allow children to experience testing procedures before moving into Year 6.
-Specific, identified areas of arithmetic are then revisited through the week during starter activities.
-This allows children to remain focused on developing arithmetic skills, even when lessons are focusing on other areas of the maths curriculum, such as shape, space and measure.
-In Year 1, the curriculum focuses on number and calculation skills regularly, so children are accessing these skills on a daily basis for the majority of the year.
+Specific areas of arithmetic are then revisited through the week during starter activities.
+This allows children to remain focussed on developing arithmetic skills, even when lessons are focussing on other areas of the maths curriculum, such as shape, space and measure.
+In Year 1, the curriculum focusses on number and calculation skills regularly, so children are accessing these skills on a daily basis for the majority of the year.

 Fluency in maths is all about being able to answer questions given with accuracy and efficiency, and is at the centre of the National Curriculum for maths.
 It is about knowing mathematical facts and methods, and being able to recall these efficiently.
 The progress through a unit of work will allow children opportunities to practise and memorise methods to become mathematically fluent.
 Fluency in maths is taught in every maths lesson through a range of activities which use concrete, visual and abstract resources.
 In KS1 maths lessons, there will be increased use of concrete and visual resources, so that children can ‘see’ the maths which they are learning, and so that they can understand the underlying pedagogy behind the mathematical concepts.
 As children move up through the school, fluency activities will use more abstract approaches, and will allow children to practise their skills through a variety of question styles.
 Fluency in some units allows children to use their learnt arithmetic skills, but to apply them to different contexts.
 It is the fluency that needs to be developed in children before they can tackle the more complex problem-solving and reasoning activities.